aiplanethub/getting-started-with-r-programming-for-data-science/apply-tapply-functions/989-apply and tapply function in R.md

 ## Learning Objectives

-* How to use apply() function in R?
+* How to use the apply() function in R?
-* How to use tapply() function in R?
+* How to use the tapply() function in R?

 ## apply( ) Function in R

 * Apply function is a set of loop functions in R
 * The main difference is that the apply functions are more efficient than a for loop
-* Apply function requires less line of codes (less chance of coding error) and are often faster than the simpler loop
+* Apply function requires fewer lines of codes (less chance of coding error) and is often faster than the simpler loop

 ### Syntax